hindu-comm/weblogs/manasataramgini/2006/08/2006-08-15_ganonmatta-and-tropanes.md

 days of our “practical chemistry”.
-We assembled our co-conspirators, the muni, Mn (who was later to become a great experimental scientist but at that point was somewhat inferior to us- the course of fate has been strange indeed\!) and Mis-creant, who shared our interest in both chemistry and the arcana of the rasAyana (probably we were only two who saw ourselves as inheritors of the tradition of the tattva-shambhara tantraM).
+We assembled our co-conspirators, the muni, Mn (who was later to become a great experimental scientist but at that point was somewhat inferior to us- the course of fate has been strange indeed!) and Mis-creant, who shared our interest in both chemistry and the arcana of the rasAyana (probably we were only two who saw ourselves as inheritors of the tradition of the tattva-shambhara tantraM).
 We knew of a patch of deep purple dhatturas in the vicinity